 XBRL US member volunteers are the driving force helping to set the strategic direction of the organization.
 All members have the opportunity to join one of the primary steering committees.
 Each steering committee may also establish working groups for a specific activity.

 Communications Steering Committee (CSC)

 With a mission of facilitating the adoption and widespread use of XBRL by the business reporting supply chain, the CSC engages members, government and the public at large to increase the awareness of the benefits of using XBRL data and build community among a diverse audience.
-Current workstreams include identifying new consumers of XBRL data and establishing proof of XBRL benefits.

 The CSC meets the third Tuesday of the month at 3 PM ET.
 Send a note to firstname.lastname@example.org to learn more & participate in upcoming meetings.

 - Chase Bongirno, Toppan Merrill – Steering Committee Chair

 - Lisa Cousino, Broadridge

 - Jason Elkins, Certent

 - Colin Johnson, Donnelley Financial Solutions